Cboe Global Markets

+Cboe Global Markets, Inc. (formerly CBOE Holdings and Chicago Board Options Exchange) is an American financial exchange operator.
+In the U.S., it owns the largest exchange for trading in options, where it has a 30% market share, and the third-largest exchange for trading in equities (after the New York Stock Exchange and the Nasdaq), where it has a 10% market share.
+It operates the largest stock exchange in Europe, where it has a 25% market share.
+It is headquartered in Chicago, where it maintains an open outcry trading floor.

+The company offers trading in options on both stock market indexes and individual stocks (52% of 2025 revenues), North American equities via its ownership of BZX, BYX, EDGX, and EDGA (35% of 2025 revenues), Europe and Asia Pacific equities (8% of 2025 revenues), futures contracts on the VIX (3% of 2025 revenues), and trading in foreign exchange markets (2% of 2025 revenues).

 History

-Founded by the Chicago Board of Trade in 1973 and member-owned for several decades, the Chicago Board Options Exchange was the first exchange to list standardized, exchange-traded stock options, and began its first day of trading on April 26, 1973, in celebration of the 125th birthday of the Chicago Board of Trade.
+1969-1973: Background

 In 1969, the vice chairman of the Chicago Board of Trade, Edmund "Eddie" O'Connor, developed the idea for an options exchange.
 At that time, options on stocks were traded in a New York-based, over-the-counter market which required a direct link between the buyer and seller and complex terms of sale.
-The options exchange that O'Connor imagined would use a central clearinghouse to facilitate trades and stand behind contracts.
+The options exchange that O'Connor imagined would use a central clearinghouse to facilitate and guarantee trades and contracts.
 The Chicago Board of Trade established a committee to evaluate the concept.

-The options market idea faced resistance from officials at the Securities and Exchange Commission.
+The options market idea faced resistance from officials at the United States Securities and Exchange Commission.
 The CBOT hired Joseph Sullivan to address regulator concerns and present the concept to the New York brokerage community.
 In October 1971, the SEC relented and approved the effort.

 In February 1972, the Chicago Board Options Exchange was incorporated as an independent body with its own bylaws and governing board.
 Joseph Sullivan became the president of the organization.

+1973: Launch

-Trading commenced on the exchange on April 26, 1973, and was conducted in the former CBOT smoking lounge.
-During its first full month of operation, 34,599 contracts were traded.
+Founded by the Chicago Board of Trade in 1973 and member-owned for several decades, the Chicago Board Options Exchange was the first exchange to list standardized, exchange-traded stock options.
+Its first day of trading was on April 26, 1973, in celebration of the 125th birthday of the Chicago Board of Trade.
+Trading was conducted in the former CBOT smoking lounge.
+In its first full month of operation, 34,599 contracts were traded.
 By 1976, the monthly volume of trades had increased to 1.5 million.